Hyper-Stark/655A3/README.md

     b) open your CreateService,DeleteService,RetrieveService,UserService
     in micro service application folder,
     change the USER to "root" and PASS to your root password.

+4. Error com.mysql.jdbc.Driver in Microservice system:
+    Run the below command to import the mysql-connector package: export CLASSPATH=.:/path_to_ms_directory/mysql-connector-java-5.1.45-bin.jar.
+    For Windows use: set CLASSPATH=.:/path_to_ws_directory/mysql-connector-java-5.1.45-bin.jar
+    Then compile java files with command "javac *.java" agian.